bobzgibb/NotedW/README.md

 # NotedW
-Wiki-like personal knowledge management tool running locally in browser - with backup possibility to DropBox
+Wiki-like personal knowledge management tool running locally in browser - with backup possibility to local files (and hopefully to DropBox at some point in the future)
 ![SPA](docs/res/NotedW_compact.png?raw=true)

 # Install & first use
 - Just copy the single ```dist/notedw_dist.html``` file to any local folder, and open it in your favourite browser.
 - It is advised to add a new page with the title ```Main```.
 This will serve as a "homepage" in the future.
 When clicking the Home button, this ```Main``` will be shown.

 # Features